AmazingAmpharos/OoT-Randomizer/README.md

   * The number of cuccos to be gathered for Anju can be reduced or randomized, and Anju will tell you in-game the target number to catch (similar to 10 Big Poes).
 * Shuffle Magic Beans
   * A pack of 10 beans is shuffled into the pool and the Bean Salesman sells a random item once for 60 rupees.
-* Enable Useful Cutscenes which prevents some useful cutscenes from being skipped
+* Enable Useful Cutscenes prevents three useful cutscenes from being skipped (Poes at Forest Temple, Darunia at Fire Temple, and Twinrova at Spirit Temple)
 * Ganon's Boss Key
   * Split Ganon’s Boss Key settings from the rest of the Boss Keys setting
   * Remove, Dungeon Only, Vanilla, Anywhere, or On LACS settings added